The Gallipoli campaign, also known as the Dardanelles campaign, was one of the most significant and disastrous military campaigns of World War I.

 As the troops disembarked on the shore in the morning light, they encountered heavy Turkish defenses.

-It became clear that they had not landed in the intended location, as there were not meant to be such strong resistance.
+It became clear that they had not landed in the intended location, as there was not meant to be such strong resistance.

 With very little natural shelter on the beach to protect the allied soldiers from enemy fire, the ANZAC troops had to fight up a line of steep cliffs.